chaseruskin/orbit/docs/src/commands/init.md

 ## __DESCRIPTION__

-This command will initialize a new ip at the target directory `<path>`.
-If no path is supplied, then it defaults to the current working directory.
+Initializes an ip at the file system directory `<path>`.
+If not path is provided, then it defaults to the current working directory.

-If no name is supplied, then the ip's name defaults to the final path component of the path argument.
-Use the name option to provide a custom name.
+If no name is provided, then the resulting ip's name defaults to the directory's name.
+Using the `--name` option allows the ip's name to be explicitly set.

-This command fails if the path does not exist.
-See the `new` command for creating an ip from a non-existing directory.
+To create a new ip from a non-existing directory, see the `new` command.

 ## __OPTIONS__

 `<path>`
-      The location to initialize an ip
+      Directory to initialize

 `--name <name>`
-      The name of the ip

-`--library <library>`
-      The ip library

-`--force`
-      Overwrite a manifest if one already exists
+      Set the resulting ip's name

+`--lib <lib>`
+      Set the resulting ip's library

 ## __EXAMPLES__

 ```
 orbit init
-orbit init ./projects/gates
+orbit init projects/gates
-orbit init --name hello_world
+orbit init --name adder
 ```